LongBu/AWS-MLS-C01-Study-Guide/README.md

     * L2 regularization term; larger = more conservative
   * eval metric
     * Optimize on AUC, error, rmse...
-    * For example, if you care about false positives more than accuracy, you might use AUL here
+    * For example, if you care about false positives more than accuracy, you might use AUC here
   * scale_pos_weight
     * Adjusts balance of positive and negative weights
     * Helpful for unbalanced classes